sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Alik.cz
-__2024-07-21 :__ Target is now BLACKLISTED from the default manifest due to the site recieving unnecessarily high traffic from Sherlock (by request of the site owners).
+__2024-07-21 :__ Target is now BLACKLISTED from the default manifest due to the site receiving unnecessarily high traffic from Sherlock (by request of the site owners).
 This target is not permitted to be reactivited.
 Inclusion in unrelated manifests is not impacted, but it is discouraged.

 ## 8tracks
 __2025-02-02 :__ Might be dead again.
 Nobody knows for sure.